 To force the device to restart

-- Press and hold down both the volume up key and the power key until your device vibrates three times, then release the keys.
+- Press and hold down the volume up key and the Power key until your device vibrates three times, then release the keys.
 The device turns off automatically.

 - After the device is turned off, restart your device by pressing the power key.